timmcginley/41934/Schedule/04/README.md

 ### Activity

-Select the file for the discipline you want to work with based on your [focus area].
+* Select the file for the discipline you want to work with based on your [focus area].
+* Complete the IDS example exercise.

 ### Content
 2. ___ Introduction to [MarkDown](/41934/Concepts/MarkDown)